WhatDanDoes/silid/docs/api-endpoints/README.md

 );
 ```

-An organizer agent may also retrieve a complete list of agent's known to Identity.
+An organizer agent may also retrieve a complete list of agents known to Identity.
 These are returned 30 agents to a page:

 ```
 const response = await fetch(`/agent/admin/${page_number}`,